Floating World Comics

-Floating World Comics is a comic book retailer and publisher located in Portland, Oregon.
+Floating World Comics is a comic book retailer and publisher located in Portland, Oregon, United States.
 Owned by Jason Leivian, the company specializes in alternative and independent comics, "showcasing auteur creators and the artists pushing the boundaries of 2-D sequential works."

 History

 Floating World Comics opened in July 2006, located in a "modest ActivSpace... under the I-405 freeway."
-It soon moved to the corner of NW 4th and Couch in the Portland neighborhood of Old Town Chinatown.
+It soon moved to the corner of NW 4th and Couch in Portland's Old Town Chinatown neighborhood.

 The company expanded into publishing in 2011.
 In 2013, Floating World took over as publisher of Arthur magazine, helping to relaunch the publication.
 (Arthur folded again the following year.)

-In February 2015, Floating World Comics became part of a distribution cooperative — managed by Alternative Comics — along with the small publishers Hic and Hoc Publications, Revival House Press, Study Group Comics, Hang Dai Editions, and Steve Lafler/Manx Media.
+In February 2015, Floating World Comics became part of a distribution cooperative—managed by Alternative Comics—along with the small publishers Hic and Hoc Publications, Revival House Press, Study Group Comics, Hang Dai Editions, and Steve Lafler/Manx Media.
 Dubbed the Alternative Comics Publishing Co-Op, the publishers agreed to have their titles listed in distribution catalogs under the Alternative Comics banner, thus giving the publishers access to distribution from Diamond Comic Distributors and Consortium Book Sales and Distribution.

-In 2022, Floating World Comics moved locations to the Lloyd Center shopping mall.
+In 2022, Floating World Comics moved to the Lloyd Center shopping mall.
 As of 2024, the company's titles "are distributed to the direct market through Diamond Comic Distributors and to the trade market through Consortium Book Sales."
+Following the Lloyd Center's closure in 2026, the business is slated to relocate to Pioneer Place.